 Two of my favorite hikes in the world at the moment is in Patagonia, the O-Circuit of Torres Del Paine National Park in Chile and the Huemul Circuit of Los Glaciares National Park in Argentina.
 I would return to either places in a heartbeat, as our two previous week long trips out there during our spring breaks left us wanting for more.
 But these two hikes are just a small portion of the vast region of Patagonia with plenty that I’d looked forward to exploring in the future.
 So when I saw a USD$400 roundtrip flight from the United States to São Paulo, Brazil in business class, that future was much closer than I originally thought.
 Not to take away from what we had experienced in Brazil, but it was no question we’d be heading back to Patagonia.

 This is part 1 of my Patagonia and Carretera Austral trip report series.
-You can navigate to the other parts in the index below as they are posted.
+You can navigate to the other parts in the index below.

 The decision was made for me based on the fare deal and this was probably the best one I’d ever pulled off as a “travel enthusiast”.
 The flight itself was a roundtrip flight from Miami (MIA) to São Paulo, Brazil (GRU) on Aeroméxico in business class for USD$400 (secretflying.com).

 Two parts of this flight made it perfect to allow us to return to the Patagonia Region.
 The first is that it is heading into southern South America.
 Even though most travelers going to Patagonia Region has to connect through Santiago de Chile, Chile or Buenos Aires, Argentina like we did on our previous trips, Sao Paulo is southern enough that it makes the transfer doable.
 For the points and miles game purposes as I will discuss below in my flight planning, all three countries cities are in the same region for Delta so only the cost difference to travel to Patagonia would be in the fees.